-6. Turn the Feed Tensioner knob counterclockwise to loosen it enough to pull it down to remove tension.
-The spring-loaded Idler Arm will move up as shown.
+Turn the Feed Tensioner knob counterclockwise to loosen it enough to pull it down to remove tension.
+(Do not loosen the Tensioner knob too much, or the Tensioner will come apart.)
+Then, swing the Feed Swing Arm up.

-7. Feed Roller Instructions:
+8. Feed Roller Instructions: